Spacetime dynamics of spinning particles - exact electromagnetic analogies: The equations of motion for spinning particles in the literature

-The distinction between $P_{{\rm Dix}}^{\alpha},\ \ S_{{\rm can}}^{\alpha\beta}$ and the physical momenta $P^{\alpha},\ S^{\alpha\beta}$ is crucial; overlooking it in Eqs. (\ref{eq:ForceCan})-(\ref{eq:SpinCan}) will then lead one to believe that electric and magnetic dipoles are dynamically similar, since those Eqs. are symmetric with respect to them.
-That, given the different nature of the two dipole models --- the current loop (magnetic dipole) and the two opposite charges (electric dipole) --- leads to physically inconsistent predictions: i) the electric dipole would have a hidden momentum $\vec{B}\times\vec{d}$, just like a magnetic dipole has a hidden momentum $\vec{\mu}\times\vec{E}$; this would violate the conservation equations, because in the electric dipole model the integral of the electromagnetic pointing vector vanishes. ii) a static electric field would do no work on a moving electric dipole, nor in a rotating one, which we know to be false; iii) the force on an electric dipole would have a time projection in the CM frame exactly analogous to its magnetic counterpart (whose the time projection is the rate of work done on the current loop by the induced electric field), which would seem to imply that the electric dipole is a current loop of magnetic monopoles. iv) also the spatial part of the force would not be consistent with the results known from previous works on classical electromagnetism.
-The properties of the electric dipoles, with an account of these problems and a comparison with the magnetic dipole are presented in detail in the next section.
+The distinction between $P_{{\rm Dix}}^{\alpha}$ in Eqs.~(\ref{eq:ForceCan})-(\ref{eq:SpinCan}) and the physical momentum $P^{\alpha}$ should not be overlooked when the particle possesses electric dipole moment.
+Since those equations are essentially symmetric with respect to $d^{\alpha}$ and $\mu^{\alpha}$, failing to make that distinction would lead one to believe that the two dipoles are \emph{dynamically} similar.
+Given their different nature, as defined by Eqs.~(\ref{eq:d_a})-(\ref{eq:mu_a}) (the magnetic dipole is modeled by a current loop, the electric dipole by a pair of opposite charges), that would be physically inconsistent: i) the electric dipole would have a hidden momentum (just like a magnetic dipole), cf.~Eq.~(\ref{eq:PdixExplicit}), which would violate the conservation equations; ii) a static electric field would do no work on the dipole (regardless of its motion), which is well known to be false; iii) the particle's proper mass $m$ would vary in a way consistent with a dipole arising from from a current of magnetic monopoles, not a pair of charges; iv) the spatial part of the force would not be consistent with the results known from classical electromagnetism.
+A detailed account of these issues is given in the next section.

+At quadrupole order, it is also crucial to not confuse $S_{{\rm can}}^{\alpha\beta}$ with the physical angular momentum $S^{\alpha\beta}$ (the one which is proportional to the angular velocity in the case of a rigid body).
+Otherwise, as discussed in Sec.~\ref{sub:Electromagnetic-torque}, one would erroneously conclude that in vacuum the electromagnetic field does not couple to the trace of $q_{\alpha\beta}$, implying e.g.~that no torque (besides the dipole torque $\vec{\tau}=\vec{\mu}\times\vec{B}$, if it spins) could be exerted on a spherical charged body, which is well known, both from elementary electromagnetism and from experiment, to be false.